R. W. Johnson

 Johnson speaking at the 10th Barry Streek Memorial Lecture in Cape Town, South Africa, in August 2016.

+Richard William Johnson (September 1943 – 21 July 2026) was a British journalist, political scientist and historian who lived in South Africa.

+Life and career

-R. W. Johnson (born 1943) is a British journalist, political scientist, and historian who lives in South Africa.
-Born Richard "Bill" William in England, he was educated at Natal University and Oxford University, as a Rhodes Scholar.
-He was a fellow in politics at Magdalen College, Oxford, for 26 years, and remains an emeritus fellow.
+Richard William Johnson was born in England in September 1943.
+He was educated at Natal University and Oxford University, as a Rhodes Scholar.
+Johnson was a fellow in politics at Magdalen College, Oxford, for 26 years, and was an emeritus fellow until his death.
 His 2015 book Look Back in Laughter: Oxford's Postwar Golden Age is a memoir of his years at Magdalen, including his work with college president Keith Griffin to rescue the college's finances and buildings.
 In reviewing his memoirs, The Economist described Johnson as a "romantic contrarian liberal".

 On his return to South Africa in 1995, Johnson became director of the Helen Suzman Foundation in Johannesburg until 2001.
 He has been a South Africa correspondent for the London Sunday Times and also written for the London Review of Books His articles for the LRB generally cover South African and to a lesser extent Zimbabwean affairs.

 In early March 2009, Johnson injured his left foot while swimming.
 It became infected with necrotizing fasciitis, and his leg was amputated above the knee.

+Johnson died from an infection in Cape Town, on 21 July 2026, at the age of 82.

+Criticism

+Academic critics have raised concerns about Johnson's recent work, citing issues of accuracy, argumentation and the use of inflammatory but unevidenced claims.

+In a 2025 Mail & Guardian article, Imraan Buccus criticised Johnson for publishing an article in BizNews in which he labelled the Islamic newspaper Al-Qalam "antisemitic", a claim Buccus characterised as unfounded and reflective of a wider tendency to make statements without substantiating evidence.

+An earlier 2014 critique in Africa Is a Country by Benjamin Fogel described Johnson's evolution from a youthful radical to a right-leaning commentator, criticised his use of reductionist and stereotypical views of Africa and Africans, and noted a tendency to make sweeping and at times conspiratorial claims without evidence.